Neuroscience

 In addition to the course requirements described above, all students must satisfy a senior requirement undertaken during the senior year.
 All students must fill out a checklist of requirements and go over it with the undergraduate registrar by the spring term of the junior year.

-B.S. degree program The B.S. degree program requires two course credits of empirical research, NSCI 490 and 491.
+B.S. degree program The B.S. degree program requires two-course credits of empirical research, NSCI 490 and 491.
 These courses are only available to Neuroscience seniors and receive a letter grade.
 Students are expected to spend at least 10 hours per week in the laboratory, to complete written assignments, and to give a presentation.
-In addition to time in the lab, and as part of NSCI 490 and 491, students are expected to attend a semi-regular capstone seminar, to hear guest speakers and to discuss senior work progress with their peers and the directors of undergraduate studies (DUSes).
+In addition to time in the lab, and as part of NSCI 490 and 491, students are expected to attend a semi-regular capstone seminar, hear guest speakers, and discuss senior work progress with their peers and the directors of undergraduate studies (DUSs.)
 Research can be conducted over original, archival, or consortium data sets.
 Written assignments include a short research plan due at the beginning of the fall term, a grant proposal due at the end of the fall term, and a final report due at the end of the spring term.
 Students should pursue the same research project for two terms, with the grant proposal guiding and serving as the background for the research and final report.
 Seniors are also required to present their research in the spring term at a poster session.
 Students should find a research laboratory during the term preceding the research.
 Yale College does not grant academic credit for summer research unless the student is enrolled in an independent research course in Yale Summer Session.
-To register for NSCI 490 and 491, students must submit a form and the research plan with bibliography, approved by the faculty research adviser and a DUS, by the end of the first week of classes.
+To register for NSCI 490 and 491, students must submit a form and the research plan with a bibliography, approved by the faculty research adviser and a DUS, by the end of the first week of classes.

 B.A. degree program The B.A. degree program requires two course credits in nonempirical research, NSCI 480 and 481; or one credit in nonempirical research, NSCI 480 or 481, and one credit in empirical research, NSCI 490 or 491.
 These courses are only open to Neuroscience seniors and receive a letter grade.
 Under faculty supervision, for NSCI 480 or 481, students are required to conduct original research for at least 10 hours per week that does not involve direct interaction with data, such as developing a theory or conducting a meta-analysis to synthesize existing findings.
-A literature review without novel intellectual contribution is not adequate.
+A literature review without novel intellectual contributions is not adequate.
 Written assignments include a short research plan due at the beginning of the fall term, a literature review or draft theoretical paper due at the end of the fall term, and a theoretical paper due at the end of the spring term.
 Seniors are also required to present their research in the spring term at a poster session.
-To register, students must submit a form and the research plan with bibliography, approved by the faculty adviser and a DUS, by the end of the first week of classes.
+To register, students must submit a form and the research plan with a bibliography, approved by the faculty adviser and a DUS, by the end of the first week of classes.

 Additional information

 Independent research courses before senior year.
 The only independent research courses available to students prior to senior year are NSCI 470, 471.
 These courses are graded Pass/Fail and count toward the thirty-six credits required for the bachelor's degree, but they do not substitute for any NSCI major requirement, including the senior requirement.
 Independent research courses do not satisfy the lab requirement for the NSCI major.
+These courses are for non-Senior Neuroscience students only.

 Advising